Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - When making changes closer to a release or working on changes that will be backported, please consider the risk of doing the refactoring of fixing linter errors now.
 If it feels too risky or there are too many changes, it may be a sign that the refactoring should wait.

 ## Internal packages
-We currently have three internal packages, used for the core application and all plug-ins:
+We currently have a few internal packages, used for the core application and all plug-ins:
 - graylog-web-plugin contains common packages for both the core and plug-ins, webpack configuration for building plug-ins, as well as some interfaces to register and consume plugins.
 - eslint-config-graylog contains our custom linter configuration, based on eslint-config-airbnb.
-- jest-preset-graylog contains common packages and a shared config for jest, the test runner
+- stylelint-config-graylog contains our custom stylelint configuration, based on the default stylelint config.

 ## Browser compatibility
 We currently do not have a pre release process to test different or old browser.
 Nevertheless you should test layout changes in at least all modern browsers (Chrome, Firefox, Safari).
 Bigger layout changes should also be tested in older browsers.
 Have a look at our public browser compatibility list.